 Effort To Bolster Beetle In Missouri ContinuesSince 2012, the St. Louis Zoo, Nature Conservancy, U.S. Fish and Wildlife Service and Missouri Department of Conservation have collaborated to improve the population of American burying beetles at Wah'Kon-Tah Prairie in southwest Missouri.

 Beetle Gets Second ChanceExperts call them "one of nature's recyclers," which is a nice way of saying they live off dead animals.

-A colorful beetle last seen in Missouri in the 1970s is about to be reintroduced.
+A St. Louis Beetle Comeback A colorful beetle last seen in Missouri in the 1970s is about to be reintroduced.

 Endangered Beetler Headed to St. Clair & Cedar CountiesThe American burying beetle became the first insect designated as a federally endangered species in 1989.